fantastizeey1/finals/README.md

 ## Usage Instructions 📋

-### Adding Notes 📝
+### Adding Notes 🖍️

 1. Click the **Add Note** button.
-2. Enter the note text and either:
+2. Enter the note text using the rich-text editor.
-   - Select an existing category.
-   - Add a new category.
+3. Assign a category or create a new one.
-   - select a priority.
+4. Select a priority.
-3. Save the note by clicking the save icon.
+5. Save the note by clicking the save icon.

 ### Searching Notes 🔍

 - Type keywords in the search bar to filter notes by text.

-### Filtering Notes by Category 🗂️
+### Filtering Notes by Category 📂️

 - Use the category dropdown menu to display notes belonging to a specific category.

-### Dark Mode Toggle 🌗
+### Dark Mode Toggle 🌇

 - Click the theme toggle icon in the header to switch between light and dark themes.

+### Dictating Notes 🎤

+- Use the **Speech-to-Text** feature to convert spoken words into note content.

 ---